Muhindo-Galien/Muhindo-Galien/README.md

 <p align="left">I'm a senior Smart Contract/Blockchain Engineer</h3>
+<p> I am a Head of Blockchain development with a strong focus on decentralized finance (DeFi).
+I have successfully deployed over 100 smart contracts on various networks, including Ethereum, BSC, Fantom, Polygon, Heco, Fusion, and Avalanche.</p>

 -  💻 Currently working on backend systems and smart contracts
 -  👯 Looking to collaborate on EVM blockchain projects.